Table of Contents Community Forums Ingredients Dictionary Recommended Reading Marketplace Giftshop Michael's Blog

 Now add three whole eggs and mix until the eggs have been completely mixed into the filling.
 Scrape down the sides and beat in the final three eggs.
 Now, pour the filling into the springform pan onto the cooled crust.
 A 10-inch pan should fill up to almost its rim with this filling.
 Lift the pan an inch or two above your counter or cutting board and drop it to bring any bubbles trapped inside to the surface.
 Place the springform pan onto a sheetpan (for easy handling and safety), and slide into the middle of an oven preheated to 500°F.

 After ten minutes, reduce the temperature to 200°F and allow the cheesecake to bake as the oven gradually reduces temperature (do not open the oven door).
 Bake the cheesecake until the center of the cake registers as 150°F (making sure it does not exceed 160°F), about 1 hour and 40 minutes.
-Feel free to use an instant read thermometer in the center of the cake - a slightly blemish is worth a perfect cake.
+Feel free to use an instant read thermometer in the center of the cake - a slight blemish is worth a perfect cake.
 Note: When baking the example cheesecake, I kept the cake at 500°F for only five minutes (thinking that the pizza stone would keep the temperature higher for longer).
 Notice that the edges of the cake had begun to brown, but the whole surface of the cake is still a light shade.
 This cake resulted in the texture of a New York style cheesecake, but failed to achieve the look.
 Remember to keep baking at 500°F for the full ten minutes.
 (Some recipes even call for fifteen minutes, but I generally use ten.)

 The cake will not fully set until fully chilled, but the cooling process should be gradual.
 First remove the cake from the oven and onto a cooling rack.
 After a about ten minutes, run a paring knife along the rim of the cake to release it from the walls of the pan.
 This will reduce the risk of cracking as the cake contracts and tries to pull away from the walls of the pan.
 Joy of Cooking also recommends the practice of covering the pan with a large bowl for added insurance.
 The bowl helps keep the heat in as well as some moisture which further slows down the cooling process.
 After about two to three hours of cooling, wrap the pan tightly in plastic wrap and place the cake into the refrigerator to chill for at least five hours.